ahalilovi15/etf-alles/README.md

 ## Contributors
 #### If you see these people, buy them a beer, chocolate or just hug them:
+- Mirza Učanbarlić
+  - added the `/numerical-algorithms` section
-- Huso Hamzić - upgraded `/introduction-to-programming`, `/programming-tehniques` sections
+- Huso Hamzić
+  - upgraded `/introduction-to-programming`, `/programming-tehniques` sections
-- Faris Poljčić - added the `/cad-cam-engineering` section
+- Faris Poljčić
+  - added the `/cad-cam-engineering` section
-- Mirza Šehalić - added the `/engineering-economics` section, upgraded `/discrete-mathematics`, `/database-basics` sections
+- Mirza Šehalić
+  - added the `/engineering-economics` section,
+  - upgraded `/discrete-mathematics`, `/database-basics` sections
-- Nermin Krdžić - added a lot of stuff to the `/development-of-software-solutions` section
+- Nermin Krdžić
+  - upgraded the `/development-of-software-solutions` section
-- Haris Mašović - owner of the repository, added most of the stuff
+- Haris Mašović
+  - owner of the repository, added most of the stuff

 #### Note that the info part is in English, while all the projects are in Bosnian. #ad-populum